-- simulates resolution efficiently w.r.t. length/size and space simultaneously - is strictly stronger w.r.t. length/size can refute PHP efficiently [CCT87] - is strictly stronger w.r.t. space can refute any CNF in constant space 5 (!)
+- simulates resolution efficiently w.r.t. length/size and space simultaneously - is strictly stronger w.r.t. length/size can refute PHP [CCT87] and zero-one design formulas efficiently (and no cardinality encoding + CDCL can compensate for this) - is strictly stronger w.r.t. space can refute any CNF in constant space 5 (!)
 [GPT15] (But coefficients will be exponentially large - what if also coefficient size counted?)

-Hard Formulas w.r.t Cutting Planes Length
+Hard Formulas w.r.t.
+Cutting Planes Length